introcom22/00-simple-blink/README.md

 # 00-simple-blink
-A led blik program for ESP32 microcontroller
+A led blink program for ESP32 microcontroller